-The Asset Manager systematically monitors companies held in LGT CP FL's portfolios and recommendation lists based on their ESG score and negative news flow.
+LGT CP systematically monitors companies held in LGT CP's portfolios and recommendation lists based on their ESG score and negative news flow.
 Data provided by RepRisk allows us to identify any negative developments in a timely manner.
 This enables us to focus on these specific, relevant issues for reactive engagement.
+In reactive engagements, LGT CP request clarification of the controversy that was flagged and, if the alleged issue is confirmed to exist, seek to understand how the company will address that issue, put measures in place and take action to avoid the risk of the issue reoccurring.